pszemsza/graphics_challenges/edge_detection/README.md

    1 & 0 & -1 \\
 \end{bmatrix} $$

-You will need to apply this filter (or kernel) to every pixel of your image.
-You simply "center" the filter over your pixel, multiply the covered pixels by the corresponding values, and sum them together.
+Apply this filter (or kernel) to every pixel of your image.
+To do this, center the filter over each pixel, multiply the covered pixels by the corresponding values, and sum them together.

 Make sure to properly handle the pixels at the edges of your image.
-You can treat the out-of-bounds pixels as zeros, duplicate or average values from their neigbors, or just skip them entirely (which will make the resulting image slightly smaller than the original).
+You can treat the out-of-bounds pixels as zeros, duplicate or average values from their neigbors, or skip them entirely (which will make the resulting image slightly smaller than the original).

 # Step 3